quadro40k/quadrobot/README.md

 ### General Commands

-- help - returns the list of all commands bot responds to or, when used with command name as an argument, help text for specific command.
+- **help** - returns the list of all commands bot responds to or, when used with command name as an argument, help text for specific command.
-- ping - pings the bot, causes it to reply to the message author (purely for diagnostics, as a quick check the bot is alive).
+- **ping** - pings the bot, causes it to reply to the message author (purely for diagnostics, as a quick check the bot is alive).
-- reload - clears cache and reloads a command from source file.
+- **reload** - clears cache and reloads a command from source file.
 Allows to update commands without restarting the bot.
-- rescan - similar to reload but instead of reloading one existing command, rescans commands folder and adds all and any new commands.
+- **rescan** - similar to reload but instead of reloading one existing command, rescans commands folder and adds all and any new commands.
-- time - returns UTC time if used with no arguments, takes timezone name as an argument and returns local time then.
+- **time** - returns UTC time if used with no arguments, takes timezone name as an argument and returns local time then.

 ### CATS Commands

-- gang - reads current gang roster for current Discord server from configurable Google sheet and returns it along with role and combined bots strength of each player.
+- **gang** - reads current gang roster for current Discord server from configurable Google sheet and returns it along with role and combined bots strength of each player.
-- gangtime - returns local time for each of the players in the gang.
+- **gangtime** - returns local time for each of the players in the gang.
-- gangtr - returns current and average trophy count for each of the players in the gang.
+- **gangtr** - returns current and average trophy count for each of the players in the gang.
-- updtr - takes a number as an argument, updates the current trophy count for the whoever used the command if they are present in the team roster.
+- **updtr** - takes a number as an argument, updates the current trophy count for the whoever used the command if they are present in the team roster.
-- updbot - takes 3 numeric arguments and updates respective bot's health and damage.
+- **updbot** - takes 3 numeric arguments and updates respective bot's health and damage.
-- tr - takes a number as an argument (uses 200 if no argument is given) and mentions all players in the gang who are currently below that number of trophies.
+- **tr** - takes a number as an argument (uses 200 if no argument is given) and mentions all players in the gang who are currently below that number of trophies.
-- directions - takes text and 1 picture as arguments, generates new embed with text in Attack Order field and the picture attached to it.
+- **directions** - takes text and 1 picture as arguments, generates new embed with text in Attack Order field and the picture attached to it.
 Adds a set of reactions to the embed and then collects those reactions as players hit them, providing bot tracking functionality.
+- **logbattle** - adds battle log entry to google sheet.
+The command only appends the log, any corrections or changes need to be done manually in the sheet.
+- **battlestats** - reads the battle log and returns it to the channel.
+If used without arguments shows general battle stats and last 10 battles.
+If used with argument, tries to match any part of the agrument to any of the enemy names and returns only matching battles.
+- **instant** - calculates the time for instant win given points intake, current points and instant limit.
+- **ckfinish** - takes single number as agrument representing hours and minutes left in a round (e.g. 5 hours 10 minutes is 510) then generates new embed with local time for each gang member and reactions that allow check-in for members whether they will be online for battle start or not.

 ### Forza Commands

-- fh4cars - takes up to 4 arguments and then returns list of cars in Forza Horizon 4 matching provided arguments.
+- **fh4cars** - takes up to 4 arguments and then returns list of cars in Forza Horizon 4 matching provided arguments.
-- fm7cars - same as above but for Forza Motorsport 7.
+- **fm7cars** - same as above but for Forza Motorsport 7.
-- jamie - takes up to 4 arguments and then returns list of tunes for Forza Horizon 4 cars by PTG Jamie matching provided arguments.
+- **jamie** - takes up to 4 arguments and then returns list of tunes for Forza Horizon 4 cars by PTG Jamie matching provided arguments.
-- ptg - returns current PTG Team roster.
+- **ptg** - returns current PTG Team roster.
-- ptgpainter - returns painters from PTG Team roster.
+- **ptgpainter** - returns painters from PTG Team roster.
-- ptgracer - returns racers from PTG Team roster.
+- **ptgracer** - returns racers from PTG Team roster.
-- ptgtuner - returns tuners from PTG Team roster.
+- **ptgtuner** - returns tuners from PTG Team roster.
-- ptgphot - returns photographers from PTG Team roster.
+- **ptgphoto** - returns photographers from PTG Team roster.
-- ptgvoteadd - generates new embed with PTG logo and one picture, sets 👍 reaction to it and then collects reactions to provide voting functionality.
+- **ptgvoteadd** - generates new embed with PTG logo and one picture, sets 👍 reaction to it and then collects reactions to provide voting functionality.

 ## Main bot code